Shingles immunisation programme: information for healthcare practitioners

 From 1 September 2023, the Shingrix shingles vaccine should be offered to:

-- all severely immunosuppressed (eligibility as defined in the Green Book Shingles chapter 28a) from 50 years of age
+- all severely immunosuppressed individuals (eligibility as defined in the Green Book Shingles chapter 28a) from 50 years of age

-- immunocompetent individuals who will become eligible for the Shingrix vaccine from 60 years of age in a phased implementation over a 10-year period starting with those turning 65 and 70 years of age.
+- immunocompetent individuals who will become eligible for Shingrix vaccine from 60 years of age in a phased implementation over a 10-year period starting with those turning 65 and 70 years of age.

 Shingles

 Shingles (herpes zoster) is a viral infection of an individual nerve and the skin surface that is served by that nerve.
 Shingles infection develops as a result of a reactivation of latent varicella zoster virus, the same virus that causes chickenpox.
 Once a person has recovered from chickenpox, the varicella zoster virus lies dormant in the nerve cells and can reactivate at a later stage when the immune system is weakened.
 Reactivation of the virus, resulting in shingles infection, is thought to be associated with a decline in cell mediated immunity.
-This can occur in individuals of any age, but the risk and severity of shingles increases with age (Van Hoek and others, 2009), immunosuppression and HIV.
+This can occur in individuals of any age, however the risk and severity of shingles increases with age (Van Hoek and others, 2009), immunosuppression and HIV.

 The burden of disease among adults aged 70 and above is considerably greater than for younger adults.
 Older adults tend to experience a severe form of the disease which can result in secondary complications including persistent pain or post herpetic neuralgia (PHN) and secondary bacterial skin infections that may require hospitalisation.